TheIndra55/Yura/README.md

 # Yura

-Yura is a bigfile browser for Tomb Raider games, it allows you to browse, preview and extract files without extracting the whole bigfile.
+Yura is a bigfile browser for cdcEngine games, it allows you to browse, preview and extract files without extracting the whole bigfile.

 | Game | Status |
 |------|--------|